 AI Ops – getting value from real-time data

 Dave Salam, Director Mobile Core and Data Analytics, BT

-This session will explore how BT is addressing the increasing need for intelligent real time Insight in the design and operation of its Mobile Network
+How is BT addressing the increasing need for intelligent real-time insight in the design and operation of its mobile network?

 Dave Salam is Director of Mobile Networks at BT, with overall responsibility to Design and Build the leading Mobile Network in the UK.
 Dave has a 25-year history is Mobile Technologies working across Network Strategy, Architecture, Design and Operations both in UK and Internationally.
 Recently, Dave has also led teams in Big Data technologies with a specific focus on developing real-time Customer Experience Insight and Operational simplicity.

 Machine Learning – what’s in it for communication networks

 Tero Rissa, Chief Architect, Machine Learning, ATF, Mobile Networks, Nokia